auth0/docs/articles/services/solution-design.md

 In the discovery phase, our Solution Architects will work with your teams to identify the core goals, features, and functionality that constitute your successful IAM implementation.
 We will also uncover any legacy architectural issues or design requirements that may need more careful consideration.

 The initial Go-Live milestone is designed to be impactful enough to make material differences in the overall Identity project.
 At the same time, it is limited enough that it can be reached quickly&mdash;ideally within 30 days of the project start&mdash;to keep the positive momentum.
-The initial Go-Live typically includes migration off a legacy IDP, must-have features, and possibly a subset of all applications.
+The initial Go-Live typically includes migration off a legacy Identity Provider (IdP), must-have features, and possibly a subset of all applications.

 The last milestone, Advanced Go-Live, can be broken into multiple sub-milestones, especially if you have multiple applications or development teams.
 This helps manage the complexity of a large project and achieves incremental and steady progress.